Finland–Poland relations: Modern relations

 In 2022, Finnish and Polish gas markets were connected, following the commissioning of the Balticconnector and GIPL interconnections, also providing Finland with a connection to the EU gas market.
 The Rail Baltica and Via Baltica, modern rail and road links of vital importance, connecting Finland with Poland and Central Europe, remain under construction (as of 2022).

-Poland supports Finland's accession to NATO.

 Economic relations

 The value of two-way trade between Poland and Finland in 2015 totaled EUR 2.8 billion.

 Agreements

 The two countries have two agreements regarding environmental protection signed in 1990.

-European Union
+the European Union

-Finland joined the EU in 1995.
-Poland joined the EU in 2004.
+Finland joined the EU in 1 January 1995, and Poland joined in the EU in 1 May 2004.

 NATO

-While Poland became a member of NATO in 1999, Finland has never been a member of NATO.
+While Poland became a member of NATO in 1999, Poland supported Finland's NATO membership during Finland's accession into NATO, which was finalized on 4 April 2023.
+On 22 July 2022, Polish President Andrzej Duda signed and approved the proposals for Finland and Sweden to apply to join NATO.